jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 One way to understand this is by comparing the intervals of the chords to the tonic.

+The harmonic functions are named after the root scale degree of the I, IV, and V chords.
-The "primary chords" I, IV, and V are the archetypes of the chord functions:
+These are the "primary chords", and serve as archetypes of the chord functions.

 * Tonic I (1-3-5) is home.
-* Subdominant IV (4-6-1) is away from home, sharing only one note with the I, but stable, having no dissonant intervals with the I.
+* Dominant V (5-7-2) is away from home, sharing only one note in common with the I.
-* Dominant V (5-7-2) is dissonant,
+  It is also dissonant,
-  because it has the leading tone (7).
+  because it has the leading tone (7&#x302;).
-  Consequently we "want" it to resolve to the 1 (the root of the tonic).
+  Consequently we "want" it to resolve to the 1&#x302; (the root of the tonic).
+* Subdominant IV (4-6-1) is away from home, sharing only one note with the I, but stable, being a major triad and having no leading tone.

 The remaining chords sort into functions by similarity:
 * Tonics vi (6-1-3) and iii (3-5-7) are close to home, sharing two notes with the I.
-  (The iii does have the leading tone (7) however, so in some cases it may not work well as a tonic.)
+  (The iii does have the leading tone (7) however, so in some cases it can act more as a dominant than a tonic.)
 * Subdominant ii (2-4-6) is away from home, sharing no notes with I and one note with vi and iii;
   and it is close to the IV (sharing two notes with no dissonant intervals).
+* Dominant vii (7-2-4) is tense,
+  containing a highly dissonant tritone interval between its root and diminished fifth (the 7&#x302; and 4&#x302; scale degrees).
-* Dominant vii (7-2-4) is tense, with the leading tone as its root, pulling to the 1.
+  It has the leading tone as its root, pulling to the tonic.

 ### V-I cadence